LapTQ/hello-cpp/summaries/behind-the-scene.md

         };

         Foo f3 { 1, 2, 3};

+        // The followings are not aggregate initialization:
         Foo f4 = f3;    // copy initialization
         Foo f5 { f3 };  // direct-list initialization
         Foo f6(f3);     // direct-initialization
         ```

-        They are not aggregate initialization.
 * **Constructors**:
     * Constructors do not create the objects.
 The compiler sets up the memory allocation for the object prior to the constructor call.
     * **Default constructor**: a constructor that accepts no arguments.